BistduwohlnichtganzbeiTrost/fintech_YL/README.md

-# imdb-movies
+# Fintech

-This repo contains the IMDB movies dataset.
+This repo contains codes for financial data wrangling.